The 13 Best Sustainable Art Supplies: The Buyer’s Guide

 Start from your circle of influence.
 Do you teach an art class?
 Do you have a blog, YouTube Channel, or Podcast that receives decent traffic?
 Start teaching the current and future artists why they should be more eco-conscious.
 Even if you don’t have a large platform now, you can start one right way and build it.

-As a community, artists should have this conversations and debates to promote more sustainable and conscious practices; have you ever thought about how to dispose your water paint?
+As a community, artists should have this conversations and debates to promote more sustainable and conscious practices; have you ever thought about how to dispose your water paintOpens in a new tab.?
 Or about what happens with the water with tempera residue?

 In the below video, Estefania talks about concerns about the environment and art, and gives some advices to a more environment aware approach for our art.